atlesn/SuperKiosk/README.md

 # SuperKiosk
-Browser usually have an option for being started in "kiosk" mode.
-The purpose of this is to allow a web application to run on a public computer without the user being able to exit from the application.
+Browsers usually have an option for being started in "kiosk" mode.
+The purpose of this is to allow a web application to run on a public computer without the user being able to exit from it.

-The default kiosk modes however does not disable all features, and these features **will** sooner or later break your application.
+The default kiosk modes however does not disable all features, and these features **will sooner or later break your kiosk application**.
 SuperKiosk is a guide to disable features known to cause problems.

 ## Firefox
 The file `firefox/policies.json` contains settings to disable problematic features, and must be put in a special directory for Firefox to find it when it starts.